galerez2522/kidi/README.md

 ```
 This command:

---module-path /path/to/javafx-sdk/lib: Specifies the path to the JavaFX lib directory.
+`--module-path /path/to/javafx-sdk/lib`: Specifies the path to the JavaFX lib directory.
---add-modules javafx.controls: Adds the javafx.controls module at runtime.
+`--add-modules javafx.controls`: Adds the javafx.controls module at runtime.
--jar MyGame.jar: Runs the JAR file you downloaded.
+`-jar MyGame.jar`: Runs the JAR file you downloaded.

 ## Enjoy !